 What are the requirements of the law?

-No physician can knowingly perform an abortion on a minor child (17 years old and younger) until that physician (or an agent of the physician) has ensured that the child’s parent, grandparent, or legal guardian has received notice 48 hours prior to performing the abortion that his or her child is seeking an abortion.
+No physician can knowingly perform an abortion on a minor child (17 years old and younger) until that physician (or an agent of the physician) has ensured that the child’s parent, grandparent, or legal guardian has received notice 48 hours prior to performing the abortion that his or her child is seeking.

-Prior to this law, a school counselor cannot take a child on a school field trip without parental consent but that same school counselor can place a minor girl in a cab and send her to an abortion clinic for a serious surgical procedure without ever telling her parents.
-Underage girls cannot be prescribed Tylenol by a school nurse without parental consent but should that child be able to receive an invasive medical procedure without their parents’ knowledge?
+Prior to this law, a school counselor could not take a child on a school field trip without parental consent; however, that same school counselor could place a minor girl in a cab and send her to an abortion clinic for a serious surgical procedure without telling her parents.
+Similarly, underage girls couldn’t be prescribed Tylenol by a school nurse without parental consent but these girls could receive an invasive medical procedure without their parents’ knowledge.

 The parental notification of abortion law went into effect in Illinois in August of 2013.
 With the Law in affect for just under 5 months, abortions on minor girls dropped 20%.
 Abortions on minor girls 14 years old and younger dropped 30.1%.